This post was originally published in November 2022.

 2009 Riverside Dr, Los Angeles, CA 90039

 I found this store as I was walking on Riverside Drive.
-The signage caught my attention and I looked them up online.
-The store is temporarily closed, but their Instagram remains very active.
-French General store offers craft workshops, handmade fabrics and vintage textiles that are exported from the South of France.
-Their 2023 one-week long retreat is currently sold out.
-It will be held in a 19th century manor house in Toulouse, South of France.
+The vintage-style signage caught my attention.
+French General offers craft workshops, handmade fabrics, jewelry kits and unique vintage textiles exported from the South of France.

 Lewis MacAdams Riverfront Park